What is it?

 May 6, 2026

 A few times every year, someone asks me to describe a soul.
-I like John Ortberg’s description: The soul is the deepest part of a person—the integrating center of life that holds together mind, will, and body into a single, whole being.
-The mind thinks, the will chooses, the body acts—and the soul integrates these three elements.
+I like John Ortberg’s description: The soul is the deepest part of a person—the integrating center of life that holds together our will (which includes moral accountability), mind (which includes a flow of experienced thoughts and feelings), and body (which mostly runs by habit) into a single, whole being.
+The will chooses, the mind thinks, and the body acts

 Ortberg offers a bit more help: Souls need nine things to satisfy their longing for wholeness, purpose, and alignment with the divine life: